Alejoboga20/hook-expert-app/README.md

 ```

 In the other hand, if the array of dependencies is blank, useEffect only run once. useEffect is used to listen to specific part of our app.
 Also can be used for mount and unmount components.
+If we add events with useEffect we need to remove them at the end.

 ```javascript
 useEffect(() => {}, []);